Computer Buying Guide – Updated Christmas 2016

 Budget Point – Different ideas

 Your budget is really, your budget.
-Before we dive into everything, I’m going to note that there are many options, brands, distinctions, and more, so don’t be concerned about fitting your new computer into the sweet spot range.
-There is no wrong answer or right answer when deciding budgets, so long as you aren’t going to drive yourself broke for no reason at all, and you’re not going to pinch pennies until they squirt out lemon juice.
-In the business world, I’ve seen people use a figure of 2% of annual revenue for all IT expenses, but that’s not a hard and fast rule either.
+Before we dive into everything, I’m going to note that there are many options, brands, distinctions, and more, so don’t be overly concerned about fitting your new computer into the sweet spot range.
+There is no wrong answer or right answer when deciding budgets, so long as you aren’t going to drive yourself broke for no reason at all, and you’re not going to pinch pennies until they hurt your hand.
 You go with what’s best for you.
 I have price points that I will suggest to you, based on what you are seeking to find.
 These are rough guidelines, and brand names will skew this, and so will the features.
 It gives you a decent comparison for when dealing with knowing what a realistic price point should be.
 This gives you an idea of what to spend, based on your needs.

-Sweet spot: This will get you the best bang for your buck.
+- Sweet spot: This will get you the best bang for your buck.
 It’s not going to be the bleeding edge, but you’ll be spending enough to warrant a decent system for the lifetime ahead of it.
 It’s higher this time around, but there are some neat items that you can purchase above this level that will still gain great returns, without breaking the bank.
 I’ll talk about those later.

-Loaded: This is an area that has a few extra things thrown in for speed, for appearance, and for durability.
+- Loaded: This is the leading edge area that has a few extra things thrown in for speed, for appearance, and for durability.
 It’s not overly aggressive, and for some folks, it’s downright reasonable.
 I spec business computers in this range, for the concept that the computers are getting extra usage, and time is money.

 Note that I consider Mac, and various non-Windows tablets to be specialty items that exist outside of this entire pricing structure.
 There’s sometimes no rhyme or reason other than a brand name, screen size, or cellular data capability that affects the pricing.

 I’ll cover those numbers when we get to each operating system.
-First, the one you’ve likely heard about, but more likely, never used.
+First, the one you’ve likely heard about, but more likely, never knowingly used.

 Only if you have very little money, and are willing to completely sacrifice your support options in the hopes of saving money for a few lattes.
-OR, if this is your 5th computer, but then again, why buy it?
+OR, if this is your 5th computer, but then again, why buy a computer to use Linux?
 Use your oldest computer as a test bed for Linux and experiment away… when you’ve grown tired of it, you can go back to Windows or try a new Linux distro.
-All combined versions and flavors of Linux are used by about 1.5% of the computer owners in the world.
+All combined versions and flavors of Linux are used about 5% less by computer owners in the world than a year ago.
 It’s geeky (although some nerds use it too), cumbersome for some, and distinctly odd.
-You will have a hard time finding support, and you may wish you’d purchased an actual Red Hat instead (that’s a Linux joke).
+The Chromebook may be one of few options in the stores for you, but it’s not really worth it.